fgimian/totalmix-volume-control/README.md

     ```powershell
     cd ~/Downloads/totalmix-volume-control
-    dotnet build -c Release
+    .\build.ps1 --target Distribute --configuration Release
     ```

-3. You'll now find an executable named **TotalMixVC.GUI.exe** under the sub-directory **source\TotalMixVC.GUI\bin\Release\net5.0-windows**
+3. You'll now find an installer under the **artifacts** sub-directory

 ## Running the Application

-You may simply execute the program which will run in the background and watch for your keystrokes.
+You may simply execute the program which will run in the system tray and watch for your keystrokes.
 A volume indicator will appear anytime you change the volume via your keyboard or your RME hardware.
-The application doesn't have a tray icon yet but that will be coming in the near future.

 ## License